R & D expenditure

 One of the key aims of the EU during the last couple of decades has been to encourage increasing levels of research investment, in order to provide a stimulus to the EU’s competitiveness.
 The Europe 2020 strategy adopted in 2010 maintains a long-standing objective, namely, for the EU to devote 3.00 % of gross domestic product (GDP) to R & D activities; this is one of the five key targets of the Europe 2020 strategy.

-Gross domestic expenditure on R & D (GERD) stood at EUR 303 billion in the EU-28 in 2016, which was a 0.4 % increase on the year before, and 40.0 % higher than 10 years earlier (in 2006) — note that these rates of change are in current prices and so reflect price changes as well as real changes in the level of expenditure.
+Gross domestic expenditure on R & D (GERD) stood at EUR 317.1 billion in the EU-28 in 2017, which equated to an average of EUR 620 of R & D expenditure per inhabitant.
+There was an increase of 4.62 % on the year before, and 40.0 % higher than 10 years earlier (in 2007) — note that these rates of change are in current prices and so reflect price changes as well as real changes in the level of expenditure.
 Aside from a reduction in R & D expenditure in 2009 (during the global financial and economic crisis), the latest annual rate of change was the lowest recorded over the latest 10-year period.

-In 2015, the level of expenditure on R & D in the EU-28 was equivalent to two thirds (66.6 %) of that recorded by the United States, while the EU-28’s R & D expenditure was 48.5 % higher than in China, more than double the expenditure in Japan, and more than five times as high as in South Korea.
+In 2017, the level of expenditure on R & D in the EU-28 was equivalent to three quarters (75.4 %) of that recorded by the United States, more than double the expenditure in Japan, and more than four times as high as in South Korea.
 Note these figures are based on information in euro terms and that the depreciation of the euro (for example, against the dollar) may explain some of the movements in these ratios over time.

 In order to make figures more comparable, GERD is often expressed relative to GDP — see Figure 1 — or in relation to population.
 The ratio of GERD to GDP, one of five key Europe 2020 strategy indicators, is also known as R & D intensity.
 This ratio increased modestly in the EU-28 during the period from 2006 to 2012, rising from 1.76 % to 2.01 %.
-Between 2012 and 2016 it increased more slowly, fluctuating within the range of 2.01-2.04 %.
-Despite these increases, the EU-28’s R & D expenditure relative to GDP remained well below the corresponding ratios recorded in Japan (3.29 %, 2015 data) and the United States (2.79 %, 2015 data), as has been the case for a lengthy period of time.
-In 2015, R & D intensity in China surpassed that of the EU-28, with Chinese R & D expenditure equivalent to 2.07 % of GDP.
+Between 2012 and 2017, it increased more slowly, fluctuating within the range of 2.01 % to 2.06 %.
+Despite these increases, the EU-28’s R & D expenditure relative to GDP remained well below the corresponding ratios recorded in Japan (3.20 %, 2017 data) and the United States (2.78 %, 2017 data), as has been the case for a lengthy period of time.
+R & D intensity in China has surpassed that of the EU-28 since 2015, and in 2017 Chinese R & D expenditure was equivalent to 2.13 % of GDP.

 R & D expenditure by sector of performance

 The differences in the relative importance of R & D expenditure between countries are often explained in part by levels of expenditure within the business enterprise sector as can be seen in Figure 4.
-While R & D expenditure by the EU-28’s business enterprise sector was equivalent to 1.32 % of GDP in 2016, in South Korea this ratio reached 3.28 %, in Japan it was 2.58 %, in Switzerland it was 2.40 % and in the United States it was 1.99 % (each of these comparisons relate to data for 2015).
-The relative importance of R & D expenditure in the government and higher education sectors was broadly similar in the EU-28 and across all of these non-member countries, except for Switzerland where the government sector’s R & D intensity was close to zero and that of the higher education sector was relatively high, while in South Korea the share of the government sector rose to 0.50 % in 2015 (more than double the EU-28 average in 2016).
+While R & D expenditure by the EU-28’s business enterprise sector was equivalent to 1.36 % of GDP in 2017, in South Korea this ratio reached 3.62 %, in Japan it was 2.53 %, in Switzerland it was 2.39 % (2015 data) and in the United States it was 2.04 %.
+The relative importance of R & D expenditure in the government and higher education sectors was broadly similar in the EU-28 and across all of these non-member countries, except for Switzerland where the government sector’s R & D intensity was close to zero and that of the higher education sector was relatively high, while in South Korea the share of the government sector rose to 0.49 % (more than double the EU-28 average in 2017).

-An evaluation of the data for the EU Member States also confirms that those which had relatively high ratios of business enterprise expenditure on R & D relative to GDP — namely, Sweden (2.26 %), Austria (2.20 %), Germany (2.00 %), Denmark (1.89 %) and Finland (1.81 %) — also reported relatively high overall R & D intensities.
+An evaluation of the data for the EU Member States also confirms that those which had relatively high ratios of business enterprise expenditure on R & D relative to GDP — namely, Sweden (2.42 %), Austria (2.22 %), Germany (2.09 %), Denmark (1.97 %) and Finland (1.80 %) — also reported relatively high overall R & D intensities.
 Apart from Germany, the other four of these Member States also featured at the top of the ranking of expenditure by the higher education sector, where the Netherlands and Portugal also had a relatively high ratio of R & D expenditure to GDP.
-Government R & D expenditure relative to GDP was highest in Germany, Luxembourg and the Czech Republic, while private non-profit sector R & D expenditure relative to GDP was very low in each of the Member States, peaking at 0.07 % in Cyprus.
+Government R & D expenditure relative to GDP was highest in Germany, Luxembourg and Czechia, while private non-profit sector R & D expenditure relative to GDP was very low in each of the Member States, peaking at 0.07 % in Cyprus.

 R & D expenditure by source of funds

-In the Asian economies of Japan (78.0 %), China (74.7 %) and South Korea (74.5 %), business-funded R & D accounted for a larger share of total R & D expenditure than in the EU-28, close to three quarters of the total in 2015.
-In the United States (64.2 %), the share of business-funded R & D was lower than in Asia, but remained higher than the EU-28 average (see Figure 6).
+In the Asian economies of Japan (78.1 %), China (76.1 %) and South Korea (75.4 %), business-funded R & D accounted for a larger share of total R & D expenditure than in the EU-28, in all Asian economies over three quarters of the total in 2016.
+In the United States (63.2 %), the share of business-funded R & D was lower than in Asia, but remained higher than the EU-28 average (see Figure 6).

 Statistics on science, technology and innovation are based on Decision No 1608/2003/EC of the European Parliament and of the Council concerning the production and development of Community statistics on science and technology.
 The Decision was implemented by the European Commission as Regulation (EC) No 753/2004 on statistics on science and technology, adopted in 2004.
 In 2012, a new European Commission Regulation (EU) No 995/2012 concerning the production and development of Community statistics on science and technology was adopted.